Skip to main content

 9. Help those in need

-She recommends participating in a charity walk or fundraiser that feels important to you or connects you to your loved one.
-“This can be a great and simple start to creating a tradition that honors your loved one and gives you a sense of purpose.”
+She recommends participating in a charity walk or fundraiser that feels important to you or connects you to your loved one: “This can be a great and simple start to creating a tradition that honors your loved one and gives you a sense of purpose.”

 10. Be flexible

 Having rigid expectations for yourself can be stressful.
 Instead, come up with multiple plans to handle events and activities.
 For example, if you’re traveling, Plan A might be to stay the entire weekend.
-Plan B may be to stay for one night.
+Plan B may be to stay for 1 night.
 And Plan C might be to stay for half the day before returning home.
 Let your emotions and energy levels dictate what you can manage.

-“Surrounding ourselves with people who get us, who we trust, and with whom we can be our most authentic selves is how we can best stay connected when we are feeling overwhelmed,
+After all, community matters.
+“Surrounding ourselves with people who get us, who we trust, and with whom we can be our most authentic selves is how we can best stay connected when we’re feeling overwhelmed, fragile, and exhausted,” said Moffa.

 Why is grief harder during the holidays?